zerocracy/zerocracy.github.io/pages/policy.md

 has about you&mdash;the more points you have the more disciplined developer you are.
 Zerocrat takes into account only the points you earned over the last <span id="18.days">90</span> days.

+<a id="55" href="#55">§55</a>
+"Metrics."
+Besides the points of reputation Zerocrate gathers also various other metrics like speed of delivery, verbosity (number of comments), unaccepted bug reports and few others.
+All of them might affect the impression Zerocrat has about you, e.g. if you deliver tasks faster than others with less discussions it means that you are more disciplined developer.
+Some of the metrics are gather only for informational purposes.
+Zerocrat takes into account only the metrics gathered over the last <span id="55.days">90</span> days.

 <a id="5" href="#5">§5</a>
 "Boost Factor."
 A job may receive a boost factor, which will increase or decrease its budget.